alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

   - CI won't do this for you yet because it doesn't know about the new app.

 1. Merge the consumer tests for the new app.
-  - Warning: the build will pass because it runs with the old Jenkinsfile.
+  - The build will pass because it runs with the old Jenkinsfile.

 1. Check the main build of the consumer.
   - [This will clone the default branch of the provider](https://github.com/alphagov/gds-api-adapters/blob/ddb49a487f5c8b5e28f74b81d98660fb2c02d98d/Jenkinsfile#L72) and [try to test it](https://github.com/alphagov/gds-api-adapters/blob/ddb49a487f5c8b5e28f74b81d98660fb2c02d98d/Jenkinsfile#L82).